ArthurTRamos/Character-Optimization-with-Genetic-Algorithms/README.md

   - Health Points (HP) - Increases the amount of damage a character can take before death;

-  - Regeneration (Regen) - Increases the amoult of health points regained by the character;
+  - Regeneration (Regen) - Increases the amoult of health points regained by the character every turn;

-  - Speed (Spd) - Determines who goes first in a battle;
+  - Speed (Spd) - Increases the amount of attacks dealt by the character;

   - Inteligence (Intel) - Increases the chance of the character doing a special attack;